 For some time, Facebook has been calling for Australia’s privacy laws to be strengthened, and consistent with international standards.
 As Melinda Claybaugh, our Global Director for Privacy Legislation and a former executive of the US Federal Trade Commission has said:

 “Our position is simple — people should be confident that their information is protected across the economy, as well as the world, and have the right to access, delete, and move it however they see fit.
 At the same time, governments and companies should be able to reasonably use data to drive innovation and deliver consumer benefit, as long as they hold to strong internal accountability obligations.”

-Our CEO and Chief Privacy Officer have been calling for global regulation, consistent with the international privacy standard of European Union’s General Data Protection Regulation (GDPR).
+Our CEO and Chief Privacy Officer has been calling for global regulation, consistent with the international privacy standard of the European Union’s General Data Protection Regulation (GDPR).
 As the OECD and others have stated, ensuring alignment with global norms enhances Australia’s global competitiveness.
 This type of regulatory harmonisation reduces unnecessary compliance costs and leads to increases in productivity.

 We welcome Australia updating its privacy laws with international frameworks so that it is well-placed to compete in the global digital economy.
 Perhaps even more importantly, regulatory harmonisation gives Australian consumers comfort that their information will be consistently protected wherever it travels around the world.

 For almost a decade, Facebook has enabled people to download their information from their accounts, and we recently improved our tools to make it easier to take that information to another service.
 But we’re confident we can offer people even more control through a new generation of data portability tools that protect privacy and support innovation.
 To do that, however, we and other online services need to demonstrate to people that they can trust their data will be protected as they move it among different services.